krockxz/Plotline-Ecommerce-Backend/README.md

-Submission by: Kunal Roy Choudhury(RA2011003010834)
 # Billing System Backend
-This is a Node.js server for a billing system that provides seamless functionality and a user-friendly experience.
+This is a Node.js server along with the frontend created with react redux for a billing system that provides seamless functionality and a user-friendly experience.
 The server exposes features via APIs based on REST principles and handles different scenarios that may arise during billing processes.

 ## Features
 The server has endpoints to enable the following functionalities for users: